tensorflow/models/research/deeplab/g3doc/ade20k.md

 4. The users could skip the flag, `decoder_output_stride`, if you do not want to use the decoder structure.

-Currently there are no fine-tuned checkpoint for the ADE20K dataset.

 ## Running Tensorboard